treehouseaustin/team-guidelines/LABELS.md

 Priority tags do not influence development order but provide additional context during sprint planning meetings.
 Unless categorized using a priority tag, all issues are considered of a "normal" priority.

-* `hotfix` Represent critical functionality that need to undergo a QA and release process independent of the current sprint plan.
+* `P0: hotfix` Represent critical functionality that need to undergo a QA and release process independent of the current sprint plan.
 Typically reserved for situations where production systems are down, security is at risk, or the business operation is severely impacted with no available workaround.
-* `major` Issues that could otherwise be categorized as critical, but workarounds are available.
+* `P1: major` Issues that could otherwise be categorized as critical, but workarounds are available.
 These stories should typically move to the top of a sprint but will undergo a normal QA and deployment procedure following the conclusion of the sprint.
-* `high` Production systems are impacted but operating at an acceptable level.
+* `P2: high` Production systems are impacted but operating at an acceptable level.
 These may represent issues that are of stakeholder priority and the elevated priority should be considered in sprint planning but not automatically prioritized above all other work.
-* `low` Edge cases or known technical debt that should be considered for prioritization.
+* `P3: low` Edge cases or known technical debt that should be considered for prioritization.

 ## Process